+The conveyor speed encoder is mounted to read pulses from a gear that turns while the conveyor is operating.
+The conveyor speed encoder connects to channel #1 of the DAU Sensor ports.

+Board Sensor

+The board sensor is mounted near the entrance of the machine and provides for product tracking.
+It is connected to channel #2 of the DAU Sensor ports.

 Fixed Pyrometer Sensor

 The fixed pyrometer sensor is mounted outside the process tunnel, at the exit of the machine to read the direct temperature of each board as they exit the machine.
 It connects to channel #4 of the DAU Sensor ports.

-Board Sensor

-The board sensor is mounted near the entrance of the machine and provides for product tracking.
-It is connected to channel #2 of the DAU Sensor ports.

-Conveyor Speed Encoder

-The conveyor speed encoder is mounted to read pulses from a gear that turns while the conveyor is operating.
-The conveyor speed encoder connects to channel #1 of the DAU Sensor ports.

 Alarm Relay/Light Tower

-The Alarm Relay connects to the Alarm/Barcode port of the DAU and allows for integration to an infeed conveyor (available with SMEMA interface connections) to prevent products from entering machine when an alarm condition occurs, or hardwiring to an external device of your choosing.
+The Alarm Relay connects to the Alarm/Barcode port of the DAU and allows for integration to an infeed conveyor (available with SMEMA interface connections) to prevent products from entering machine when an alarm condition occurs or hardwiring to an external device of your choosing.
 Additionally, it allows for a standard KIC supplied audible light tower to be powered and triggered.
 The Alarm Relay is required to have an external AC power source.